-Instead of only keeping a few fish species that are cold water species, using a temperature regulator will enable you to have more in your aquarium.
+Instead of only keeping a few fish species that are cold-water species, using a temperature regulator will enable you to have more in your aquarium.

-If you already have a fish species in mind, you should research first on their preferred types of habitat.
+If you already have a fish species in mind, you should research first their preferred types of habitat.

-Species that don’t need a heater:
+Some species that don’t need a heater:

-Species that need a heater:
+Some species that need a heater:

 Prevention of Fluctuating Temperature

-In order for your fish to thrive in your aquarium, you should ensure that it will be able to cope up with temperature issues.
+In order for your fish to thrive in your aquarium, you should ensure that it will be able to cope with temperature issues.
 Fluctuation in the water temperature can stress your fish which may lead to a weakened immune system or even death.

 Fun Fact: Do you know that a rainbow trout will not be able to continue living due to an 11 °C shock more than a new temperature of 12 °C?
-Instead, it can go through survival by tolerating an 8 °C shock more than a new temperature of 10 °C.
+Instead, it can go through and survive by tolerating an 8 °C shock more than a new temperature of 10 °C.

-Even if it is your first time in using a temperature regulator for your aquarium, heaters, which are available today, are designed to be user-friendly.
+Even if it is your first time using a temperature regulator for your aquarium, heaters, which are available today, are designed to be user-friendly.
 In other words, you will not find it difficult to understand what to do and even to maintain the equipment.